Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 ## Strat

 * By the journal, it seems as if you only deal with each mechanic as it comes.
 As in, they don't keep building up and up, progressively making the phase harder.
 With that in mind, it really doesn't matter what order you choose to do, so long as everyone *knows* what the order is so that you don't accidentally repeat.
 Of course, you can designate two players only to do the depositing, so you have full control over that.
+REEL ASSISTANTS ARE PRIORITY NUMBER ONE WHILE THEY ARE ALIVE.
-* When **Spin-to-Win** goes out, Reel Assistants need to be kicked and grouped up for cleave.
+* When **Spin-to-Win** goes out, Reel Assistants need to be kicked.
 At that point, the designated players should take the tokens to the boss.
 Everyone should spread out while these are up and move out of the group when they are getting dispelled.
 Watch waves while this is happening.
 * Tanks should swap on each Big Hit, and plan a good route for the Shocking Fields.
 Make sure to use the coils to suck these up at a later point.
 * Players should dodge the Pay-Lines then stand in the field it leaves behind for a damage increase.
 Tanks should try to keep the boss close to these so melee can have higher uptime on the buff.
 Ranged should knock back the coins at the boss once they fall over.
+As of now, these are very small and hard to see, so pay attention.
 * Whenever Dynamite Booty of any type is up, they are highest priority and need to be hard focused/cc'ed (if possible).
 For the Flame and Bomb combo, melee should swap off when they get low, as they blow up anything in 15 yards.
+* The Flame Coin Combo is an extreme amount of damage.
+Multiple healer CDs are needed for it.

 # Mug'zee - Boss 7